Local Development Framework

 - Site Specific Allocations Document - published for consultation (29 July to 30 September 2013).
-Next round of consultation in autumn 2014.
+Next round of consultation in winter 2014.

 - Wood Street Area Action Plan - published for consultation (29 July to 30 September 2013).
-Next round of consultation in autumn 2014.
+Next round of consultation in winter 2014.

 The Core Strategy

 The Core Strategy was formally adopted by the Council on 1 March 2012.
 The Adopted Core Strategy and related documents can be downloaded below: